sukadateam/Surnia_dev/README.md

 Next Version: 0.1.9 Test 1

 Please note: Game is not fully tested in this version.
 I used Microsoft Visual Studio Code with python to create this version.
 I usually create this game in trinket.io.
 Ps: Trinket.io is a website.

+Please note: This project has been abondend.
+Due to the lack of the forsee future of this game.
+I could not think of a story to add.
+I give full permission for others to create versions of this.
+As long as I Brandon Robinson is credited for the work.